panphora/boxes-css/README.md

-# boxes.css

-## Focus on writing landing page content, not CSS
+# boxes.css — focus on writing landing page content, not CSS

-Boxes.css is the framework I've always dreamed of.
+## Boxes.css is the framework I've always dreamed of.

-I want to launch a project every week, but in order to do that I need to:
+I want to launch new projects every week or two, but I need to:

 1. Write content
-2. Design a page
+2. Drop it into a page
-3. Code that page in HTML & CSS
+3. Customize the HTML & CSS
+4. Be driven crazy by HTML & CSS bugs
-4. Make sure it looks good on every device
+5. Make sure it looks good on every device

+🥱

-Boxes.css let's me just focus on the first step
+Boxes.css lets me just focus on the first two steps

 1. **Write content**
+2. Drop it into a page

+✅😍

 And takes care of the rest:

-2. ~~Design a page~~
-3. ~~Code that page in HTML & CSS~~
+3. ~~Customize the HTML & CSS~~
+4. ~~Be driven crazy by HTML & CSS bugs~~
-4. ~~Make sure it looks good on every device~~
+5. ~~Make sure it looks good on every device~~

 **It's all you need to design a beautiful landing page!**

-### types of boxes
+## types of boxes

 always use `section` elements to define boxes